jepstein-eagle/adaptable/packages/adaptable/readme/functions/action-column-function.md

 This is because Predefined Config is stored as (stringified) JSON and so it cannot persist functions.

-As a result the convention in AdapTable is for the function to be named in Predefined Config but the actual implementation to be supplied in the [User Functions](https://api.adaptabletools.com/modules/_src_adaptableoptions_userfunctions_.html) section of Adaptable Options.
+As a result the convention in AdapTable is for the function name to be provided in Predefined Config but the actual implementation to be supplied in the [User Functions](https://api.adaptabletools.com/modules/_src_adaptableoptions_userfunctions_.html) section of Adaptable Options.

 ### Further Information